 1. Cut costs wherever you can.
 During the slow summer period, save energy by keeping non-essential equipment off, lower contractor costs, and ask staff to take extra leave without pay.

 3. Make sure your banking and financial products are the best value you can get.
-Obviously that’s something Mozo is across on a daily basis, given our line of business.
-But there are many SMBs and startups out there who could be getting a far better deal from their bank but don’t realise it.
+Obviously, that’s something Mozo is across on a daily basis, given our line of business.
+But there are many SMBs and startups out there who could be getting a far better deal from their bank but don’t realize it.

 5. Fix your payment terms.
-Xero research found that if you want to be paid within 30 days, set payment terms at less than 14 days, because people tend to pay two weeks late.
+Xero’s research found that if you want to be paid within 30 days, set payment terms at less than 14 days because people tend to pay two weeks late.
 Getting paid promptly can make a big difference to your bottom line.
 Mozo has gone with 10 days as standard now.

 Indy’s top five

-We asked Indy Hilditch, founder of Indyvisual, for her top five cost-saving tips.
+We asked Indy Hilditch, founder of Individual, for her top five cost-saving tips.

 3. If you or your staff can’t do it, outsource to a freelancer or contractor – don’t waste time fiddling – concentrate on what you and your team do best.

-4. Shop around for the best price on printing – there are several online printers who are very competitive and offer fast turnarounds.
+4. Shop around for the best price on printing – there are several online printers that are very competitive and offer fast turnarounds.

 5. Only buy what you need – when it comes to collateral, start small and think big.
-Eventually you’ll catch up to those way out there pipe dreams.
+Eventually, you’ll catch up to that way out there pipe dreams.